Your experience will include exposure to seats across different divisions, kick starting your career with leading industry insight.

 Trainees who are selected to complete a secondment at one of our clients, will learn about some of the FTSE 100 companies and household names we work with.
 We have recently organised secondments in London, Manchester, Leeds and Edinburgh.

 We have partnered with BPP University to offer our future trainees a comprehensive suite of preparation courses to give them the best opportunity to complete the SQE assessments.
-Our Law graduates will complete the preparation courses and SQE 1&2 assessments the year prior to their start date, and once the SQE 2 assessment has been taken, will join the Firm for their qualifying work experience period.
-For all non-law graduates, they will complete the Law Foundations Course before joining the rest of their cohort on the SQE preparation courses.
+Our Law graduates will complete the preparation courses and SQE 1 and 2 assessments the year prior to their start date, and once the SQE 2 assessment has been taken, will join the Firm for their qualifying work experience period.
+For all non-law graduates, they will complete the Law Conversion Course before joining the rest of their cohort on the SQE preparation courses.
+For all graduates the SQE is an LLM awarded course.

 Candidates who wish to apply to us must complete the relevant online application form.